pringyy/OGRE/INSTALLATIONGUIDE.md

 *This installs all the packages, including Django, at the correct version required for the application to work.*<br>
 *Pip is a python package manager that automatically comes installed when you download Python 3.4 or above.*

-**Step 2.3.1 *(Windows OS Only)*:** If you are trying the run the Django application locally, one of the requirements will NOT install correctly using Pip.
-You are going to have to download Anaconda on to your machine and create a virtual environment:
+**Step 2.3 *(Windows OS)*:** If you are trying the run the Django application locally on Windows, one of the requirements will NOT install correctly using Pip.
+You are going to have to download Anaconda on to your machine:
 *  https://docs.anaconda.com/anaconda/install/

-**Step 2.3.2 *(Windows OS Only)*:** Once followed the setup guide enter the following into your console to create a virtual environment:
+*Anaconda is a package manager like Pip that also allows you to set-up virtual environments locally.*

-*  To create a virtual environment, go onto the Anaconda Prompt (should be installed alongside anaconda) and type the following:
+&nbsp;&nbsp;&nbsp;***Step 2.3.1 (Windows OS):*** Next you need to setup a virtual environment.
+Open the Anaconda Prompt application (should be installed alongside Anaconda) and input the following:

 ```
 conda create -n [environment_name] python=3.7
 ```
-*  Next, inside the directory of the repository, type the following commands into Anaconda Prompt:
+&nbsp;&nbsp;&nbsp;*Replace '[environment_name]' with what you want your Virtual Environment to be called, but make sure you remember it!*

+&nbsp;&nbsp;&nbsp;***Step 2.3.2 (Windows OS):***  Next navigate to the 'cs17-main' folder on Anaconda prompt and run the following commands in sequential order:
 ```
 conda activate [environment_name]
 pip install -r requirements
 conda install pycrypto
 ```
+&nbsp;&nbsp;&nbsp;*Make sure you replace '[environment_name]' with the name you defined in the Step 2.3.2*<br>
+&nbsp;&nbsp;&nbsp;*Pycrypto is essential to install as it encrypts our API keys to make sure user sessions are valid between our application and the server.*

-*  Every time you wish to use the website, you must always ensure you activate the virtual environment like so:
+&nbsp;&nbsp;&nbsp;***Step 2.3.3 (Windows OS):*** Every time you wish to use the website, you must always ensure you activate the virtual environment in Anaconda promptlike so:
 ```
 conda activate [environment_name]
 ```

-*This package is essential as it encrypts our API keys to make sure user sessions are valid between our application and the server.*
+&nbsp;&nbsp;&nbsp;*Make sure you replace '[environment_name]' with the name you defined in the Step 2.3.2*

 **Step 2.4**: Next navigate into the directory where the actual Django application is being stored by entering the following into the console:
 ```
-cd website/Ogre
+cd Website/Ogre
 ```

-**Step 2.5**: Next you need to setup the Django database on your system, to do this run these two commands in the console one after the other:
+**Step 2.5**: Next you need to setup the Django database on your system, to do this run these two commands into the console in sequential order:
 ```
 python manage.py makemigrations